intel/safe-arithmetic/README.md

 ## Pre-release Disclaimer

 This library is a work in progress and should not yet be used in production.
+It is being developed "in the open" at a very early stage not usually seen.
-The API may change, there may be bugs, and it is not yet complete.
-However, please feel free to try it out and file issues or discuss the library.
+The API will change, there are definitely bugs, it may not even compile, and it is not yet complete.
+It is currently undergoing large changes in the API, design, and implementation.
+If you are interested, please take a look at the documentation on the webpage and provide feedback about the API, design, and user guide.

 ## Motivation